 The Fund employs a proprietary investment strategy, Strathbridge Selective Overwriting ("SSO"), to enhance the income generated by the portfolio and to reduce volatility.
-The Fund strategically writes covered call options from time to time, in respect of all or a portion of the securities in its portfolio.
-In addition, the Fund may write cash covered put options and may invest up to 10 percent of net assets to purchase call options both in respect of securities in which the Fund is permitted to invest.
+The Fund may, from time to time, selectively write covered call options in respect of up to a maximum of 25 percent of the securities in the portfolio.
+In addition, the Fund may write cash covered put options in respect of securities in which it is permitted to invest.